School Organisation Strategy Consultation

 Bristol City Council must make sure there are neither too few nor too many school places in specific parts of the city.

-We are consulting on a draft School Organisation Strategy.
-This draft strategy sets out how the council, working in collaboration with our schools, plan to provide the right number of school places in line with these statutory duties.
+We consulted on a draft School Organisation Strategy.
+This draft strategy set out how the council, working in collaboration with our schools, planned to provide the right number of school places in line with these statutory duties.

 pdf Short summary of the School Organisation Strategy(830 KB)

-The draft strategy provides key partners with trends in the population, such as the impact of birth rates, and data to inform their future decision-making and is an important framework for planning school provision in Bristol.
+The draft strategy provided key partners with trends in the population, such as the impact of birth rates, and data to inform their future decision-making and was an important framework for planning school provision in Bristol.

-The draft strategy considers the needs of children and young people across all educational phases - from Early Years, Primary Schools, Secondary Schools, Post-16 education and specialist education.
-The key aims of the strategy are:
+The draft strategy considered the needs of children and young people across all educational phases - from Early Years, Primary Schools, Secondary Schools, Post-16 education and specialist education.
+The key aims of the strategy were:

 - To review school places in light of falling pupil numbers, particularly in primary education, and reduce surplus capacity by at least 50%.